-General Studies courses are taught by counseling and librarian faculty members.
+General Studies courses are usually taught by counseling and librarian faculty members.
 They are credit courses that will help you learn more about the college and yourself, develop study and time management skills, and explore careers.

 Who benefits from taking courses in General Studies?